-Domenico Rancadore is wanted in Italy to serve a seven-year jail term for his role in the Sicilian mafia.
+Italian authorities want Domenico Rancadore to serve a seven-year jail term after he was found guilty in absentia of being part of the Sicilian mafia.

-The 64-year-old, dressed in a grey and blue cardigan, told court he moved to Britain to give his "children a good life", claiming "their life wasn't secure" in Italy.
+The 64-year-old, dressed in a grey and blue cardigan, told the court he had moved to London to give his "children a good life", claiming "their life wasn't secure" in Italy.

 Known in the mafia as "The Professor", Rancadore had been on Rome's list of most dangerous criminals.